Sign up for our newsletter to stay informed about:

 Do you have low energy?
 Do you struggle with chores and tasks that you were more able to do before having cancer treatment?
 Do you find it difficult to concentrate or keep your focus?

 If so, watch our Manage your fatigue video which gives helpful tips and techniques.
-If you need further advice or support after watching the video, book on our Manage your fatigue workshop.
+If you need further advice or support after watching the video, book on our Manage your fatigue talk

-Check our events page for upcoming dates and more information.
+Visit our events page for upcoming dates and more information.
+If you don't see any upcoming dates listed, please contact our support and information team:

 A comments from someone who has attended the workshop: